 WHY VEGETARIAN OR VEGAN DOES NOT ALWAYS = HEALTH FOOD

-Since recent surge in vegetarian and vegan lifestyles over the past few years, there are many more food companies that now offer vegetarian and vegan food options.
+Since more people are adopting vegetarian and vegan lifestyles over the past few years, there are many more food companies that now offer vegetarian and vegan food options.
 This is fantastic, but please tread with caution when you are skipping down the grocery aisle and you spy a product that is labeled vegetarian or vegan.

 CUTTING BACK ON MEAT

 People adopt meatless diets for a variety of reasons ranging from spiritual, ethical, medical to environmental.
-Digesting meat requires our body to expend a lot of energy.
+Compared to raw fruits and leafy green vegetables, digesting meat requires our body to expend a lot of energy.
 Going meatless for a few days is a great way to give the digestive system a rest.
-This can free up some energy to allow the body to repair and restore other areas that might be in need of attention.
+This vegetarian/vegan meal plan can free up some energy to allow the body to repair and restore other areas that might be in need of attention.